Posts Tagged ‘Alternative History’

 “Cool,” Dan said.
 That venue we saw Macabre at is where Victoria and I met.”
 Dan said before beginning to eat his food.

 “Neato.”
-George said before taking a drink.
+George said while taking a drink.

 “Yeah, it was a Fibonaccis show.”
 Victoria happily remembered.